placed/android-placed-sdk/README.md

 ## Introduction

 The Placed SDK for Android is designed to help you add Placed location gathering to your app.
-It exposes simple public API calls that can be used to turn location gathering on.
+It exposes simple public API calls that can be used to turn on and off location gathering.

 The SDK has been designed for easy setup and integration with both new and existing mobile applications.